grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/_index.md

     - cloud
     - enterprise
     - oss
-title: Create contact points
+title: Configure contact points
 weight: 410
 ---

-# Create contact points
+# Configure contact points

 Use contact points to define how your contacts are notified when an alert rule fires.
 You can add, edit, delete, and test a contact point.